Back to Public Intelligence

 1. The Problem We All Inherited

 It's a clean idea.
 It's intuitive.
-It's everywhere — from biology textbooks to self-help clichés.
+It's everywhere.

 Not wrong.
 Not useless.
 But missing the most important half of the equation: